-High Septon (Maegor I)
+High Septon (Aenys I)

 His High Holiness

-Faith of the Seven
+Shepherd of the Faithful

-The World of Ice and Fire (mentioned)|
+The World of Ice & Fire (mentioned)|

-The constant, though largely unintentional, slights suffered by the Faith of the Seven during the reign of King Aenys I Targaryen led to a revolt by the Faith against the Iron Throne.
-The final straw was in 41 AC when King Aenys wed his daughter, Rhaena, to his son and heir, Aegon, receiving a denunciation from the Faith as "King Abomination".
-Pious lords and even smallfolk who once loved Aenys turned against him, beginning the Faith Militant uprising.
+The constant, though largely unintentional, slights suffered by the Faith of the Seven during the reign of King Aenys I Targaryen, led to a revolt by the Faith against the Iron Throne.
+The High Septon spoke out against the polygamous marriage of Prince Maegor to Alys Harroway.
+To appease him, Aenys exiled Maegor, and named Septon Murmison as Hand of the King.

-In The World of Ice and Fire, it is stated that "The unexpected nature of the High Septon's death in 44 AC aroused much suspicion, however, and whispers of murder persist to this day.
+In The World of Ice & Fire, it is stated that "The unexpected nature of the High Septon's death in 44 AC aroused much suspicion, however, and whispers of murder persist to this day.
 Some believe His High Holiness was removed by his own brother, Ser Morgan Hightower, commander of the Warrior's Sons in Oldtown (and it is undeniably true that Ser Morgan was the sole Warrior's Son pardoned by King Maegor)."
-However, it has been confirmed that Morgan Hightower was not the High Septon's brother, and that the statement was in error.
+However, it has been confirmed that Morgan Hightower was not the High Septon's brother, and that the statement was in error.[N 2]